woupiestek/rlox/log.md

 - prepare compiler
 - refactor the call stack/vm to not need the heap as often
 - compaction on doubling for strings and (maybe) classes.
+- use handles for 'chunk'
+- reverse order for code?
+- fix the placeholder closure in the vm?
+- compaction for functions?
+- separate names and strings?

 ### compile buffer

 Do not write direct to the heap, but to a 'local buffer' from which the functions can be copied when done.
 Follow up steps:

 - see what can be done with locals and upvalues
 - change the structure of functions--to the giant chunk model.

+### variables

+The local variable could be stur in their own array.
+It is the upvalue part that gives trouble.
+On the way down, varaible resolution is much simpler.
+The way up is harder: captures must be copied from closure to closure.
+This is a new mapping at each stage, which has to be created correctly.
+Maybe some other time.

+### chunks

+I have done it: there are basically two chunks, so the compiler can separate and reorder the code of each function.
+Instructions and constants are read from the second chunk, and while this still involves the heap, there is no jumping around small and scattered chunks of code.
+One way or another, this gives a dramatic speed up.

+It might actually be good to reverse order of instructions.
+I say this mainly because of how bytes are 'popped' of the instruction stack.

+### garbage collection when

+This project cycles through the object pools.
+If the members where separate that would still work: the difference is that the set of entities to visit grows as more members get defined.

+Growing each field requires the object handles.

 ## 2025-09-24